|

 2)

-“Revolution” in society (after the Agricultural, Industrial, and
+the next great “Revolution” in society (after the Agricultural,

-Information Revolutions) and how will it differ from the Revolutions
+Industrial, and Information Revolutions) and how will it differ

 3)

-several billion atoms in order to function and if the evolution
+organism needs several billion atoms in order to function and if

-of consciousness needs several billion nerve cells to develop, then
+the evolution of consciousness needs several billion nerve cells

-what will be needed for humanity to be linked into an integrated,
+to develop, then what will be needed for humanity to be linked

 4)